Page Summary

 Editor scopes

-Below are frequently-used scopes for Google Workspace add-ons that extend Docs, Sheets, and Slides.
+The following frequently-used scopes for Google Workspace add-ons extend Google Docs, Google Sheets, and Google Slides.

 https://www.googleapis.com/auth/documents.currentonly